-The one with the highest BTU output, the Bayou Classic double jet burner, at 210k BTU/hr, brought the water to 100°C in just under a minute, and to a full rolling boil in about one minute 20 seconds.
+The one with the highest BTU output, the Bayou Classic double jet burner, at 210k BTU/hr, brought the water to 100 C in just under a minute, and to a full rolling boil in about one minute 20 seconds.
 On an absolute scale, that's fast!
-But it's only about 5% efficient—95% of the energy output is being lost to the air.
+But it's only about 5 percent efficient—95 percent of the energy output is being lost to the air.
 It's easy to see why: Because the grate is wide open, the powerful flames get directed around the sides of the wok.

-Even less efficient were models with extra-wide burner rings, like the Concord Banjo Single Burner Stove, or the Gas One B-3600H.
+Models with extra-wide burner rings were even less efficient, like the Concord Banjo Single Burner Stove or the Gas One B-3600H.
 These burners, both of which put out a maximum of 200k BTU/hr, are designed for brewing.
 The heat they deliver is spread out across a burner that's around 10 inches in diameter.
-A massive amount of energy is lost out the sides when trying to cook on them with a 14 or even 18-inch wok.
-These guys clocked in with an efficiency of around 4%.
+A massive amount of energy is lost out the sides when trying to cook on them with a 14-inch or even 18-inch wok.
+These guys clocked in with an efficiency of around 4 percent.

 The two most efficient models were the Eastman Outdoors Portable Kahuna Burner and the Powerflamer 160EI.
-The 65k BTU/hr Kahuna burner brought the water to 100°C in 2 minutes for an efficiency of a little over 9%.
-The 160k BTU/hr Powerflamer, with a heat shield designed specifically for directing heat to the wok, brought water to 100°C in just 45 seconds—that's faster than even the powerful Bayou Classic—for an efficiency of just under 10%.
+The 65k BTU/hr Kahuna burner brought the water to 100 C in two minutes for an efficiency of a little over 9 percent.
+The 160k BTU/hr Powerflamer, with a heat shield designed specifically for directing heat to the wok, brought water to 100 C in just 45 seconds—that's faster than even the powerful Bayou Classic—for an efficiency of just under 10 percent.